-First edition: Compiled and in part translated into Latin by Dutch scholar Marcus Zuerius van Boxhorn (1612-1653).
-“Boxhorn, as a true patriot, felt the urge to defend his country when it became the victim of new foreign aggression and that for this reason he constructed the Metamorphosis Anglorum, a work that blackens the reputation of England’s republican regime, brands it as illegal, and portrays it as warlike, aggressive and untrustworthy." -- Nieuwstraten, Historical and Political Thought in the 17th-century Dutch Republic, pp.160-165.
+Sole edition: Compiled and in part translated into Latin by Dutch scholar Marcus Zuerius van Boxhorn (1612-1653).
+“Boxhorn, as a true patriot, felt the urge to defend his country when it became the victim of new foreign aggression and that for this reason he constructed the Metamorphosis Anglorum, a work that blackens the reputation of England’s republican regime... " -- Nieuwstraten, Historical and Political Thought in the 17th-century Dutch Republic, pp.160-165.

-British Library online.
-Copac online.
+OCLC.
+British Library.
+Copac.
+Encyclopaedia Britannica.
 Contemporary speckled-calf gilt-paneled boards rebacked.
 All edges speckled red.
 Title-page in red and black ink, two-page dedication in red ink.
 Tables on pp.87-88, 108, 268-271, 275-284.
-Same design occasionally used as headpieces and tailpieces.
+Occasional headpiece or tailpiece in repeated design.
 Decorated initials open each of 12 chapters.
 Catchwords match, but pp.170-191 incorrectly numbered (as in Princeton copy); four leaves out of order pp.345-352 (unlike Princeton copy).
 Boards with mild abrasions, lower margin p.327 with 1/4" worm track down to two points on rear pastedown, final three leaves and pastedown with spots of paste action, rear free-endpaper with 1/8" hole due to paste action.
 A well-preserved, tight, and clean first edition.
 Very good+.
 Item #882